davidwolfpaw/velox-theme/README.md

 ### Night Mode
 ![Night Mode Animation](screenshots/night-mode.gif)

-## Resources
+== Copyright ==

+Velox Theme, Copyright 2020 DavidWolfpaw.com
+Velox is distributed under the terms of the GNU GPL.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+Velox bundles the following third-party resources:

-* PrognRoll © 2016 Mehmet Burak Erman, MIT, [https://mburakerman.com/prognroll/](https://mburakerman.com/prognroll/)
+* PrognRoll © 2016 Mehmet Burak Erman, MIT, https://mburakerman.com/prognroll/
-* Sticky-kit © 2015 Leaf Corcoran, MIT, [https://leafo.net/sticky-kit/](https://leafo.net/sticky-kit/)
+* Sticky-kit © 2015 Leaf Corcoran, MIT, https://leafo.net/sticky-kit/
 * LibreFranklin-Bold.ttf: © 2015, Impallari Type, SIL Open Font License, 1.1
 * SourceSerifPro-Regular.ttf: © 2014 Adobe Systems Incorporated, SIL Open Font License, 1.1
 * Rubik-Bold.ttf: © 2015 The Rubik Project Authors, SIL Open Font License, 1.1